Skatteetaten/aurora-openshift/docs/openshift.md

 ## Deployment and Patching Strategy

-When deploying new applications to OpenShift we always use our proprietary AOC command line tool.
+When deploying new applications to OpenShift we always use our proprietary AO command line tool.
 This tool ensures that all deployed applications follow the same basic pattern.
-AOC is described in depth later so we will not go into all the details here, but for the purposes of describing our deployment and patching strategy we need to highlight a couple of the objects that AOC generates.
+AO is described in depth later so we will not go into all the details here, but for the purposes of describing our deployment and patching strategy we need to highlight a couple of the objects that AO generates.

-Based on the configuration files given to AOC, we generate the OpenShift objects that are required to run the application.
+Based on the configuration files given to AO, we generate the OpenShift objects that are required to run the application.
 We generate one [ImageStream](https://docs.openshift.com/container-platform/latest/architecture/core_concepts/builds_and_image_streams.html#image-streams) for each application we deploy.
 This ImageStream contains one (and only one) scheduled tag.
 We then generate a